 In effect, the party underwent an ideological shift of the leadership away from the conservative and belligerent politics of Uribe, towards a more “progressive” and “third way” brand of politics represented by Santos.

 For the U Party it was its third consecutive electoral victory in congressional elections.
-Since 2006, the party has won everything there was to be won in the Colombian political landscape.
+Between 2006 and 2018, the party has won everything there was to be won in the Colombian political landscape.

 By 2018, the party had lost its momentum and was forced to accept a major defeat in the legislative elections held in March that year.

 When Uribe protege Ivan Duque, a fierce opponent of the country’s peace process, won the presidential elections in August, the party split.

 The majority of the U Party wanted to stay in government, but senior senators like Roy Barreras and Armando Benedetti resisted, mainly because of Duque’s anti-peace policies.
 Under their leadership a dissident faction formed within the party that has vowed to vote against the party line when it comes to the peace process.